mrtaalebi/youtube-spam-detection/README.md

 # YouTube Spam Detection

 This code deletes spam comment on youtube videos based on two characteristics (currently)
-- If the author of the comment has a sexually explicit profile picture
+- If the author of the comment has a sexually explicit profile picture (credits: [nudenet](https://github.com/notAI-tech/NudeNet))
 - If the comment is a duplicate of someone else's comment who has commented it earlier

 ## API Key